 - is the primary contact with the institution and with the dean of each program being evaluated;

 - is involved in approving the composition of the visit team;

 - presents the findings to the ABET commission at the Summer Commission Meeting in July.

 The detailed responsibilities of the Team Chair will vary depending on the size of the visit team and commission.
-Also, Team Chair may use different leadership approaches and organizational strategies to ensure a successful visit.
-Some Team Chair, for example, may conduct conference calls with their team prior to the visit.
+Also, Team Chairs may use different leadership approaches and organizational strategies to ensure a successful visit.
+Some Team Chairs, for example, may conduct conference calls with their team prior to the visit.
 Some may request an additional team meeting while on the visit.

 All Team Chairs should demonstrate the ABET Team Chair Competency Model before, during, and after the visit.